+Figure 11.
+The three graphs in row 1 visualize the relation for the dialect words between normalized height and normalized F1 for the three tongue sensors.
+Those in row 2 show the same for normalized posterior position and normalized F2.

 Figure 12.
-The three graphs in row 1 visualize the relation for the dialect words between normalized relative (compared to the non-speech resting position) height and normalized manually corrected F1 for the three tongue sensors.
-Those in row 2 show the same for the normalized relative posterior position and normalized manually corrected F2.

-Figure 13.
-The three graphs in row 1 visualize the relation for the CVC sequences between normalized relative (compared to the non-speech resting position) height and normalized manually corrected F1 for the three tongue sensors.
-Those in row 2 show the same for normalized relative posterior position and normalized manually corrected F2.
+The three graphs in row 1 visualize the relation for the CVC sequences between normalized height and normalized F1 for the three tongue sensors.
+Those in row 2 show the same for normalized posterior position and normalized F2.